In a Society that Tolerates Sexual Assault

-When we last saw Brett Kavanaugh, he and his supporters were bitterly complaining about a lack of corroboration, no evidence, unfair delays and the bad faith of their opponents.
-With the publication of a definitive book by two New York Times reporters far more information is now available.
-The new information demonstrates the Senate investigation was deeply flawed and the charges are likely true.
+When we last saw Brett Kavanaugh, he and his supporters were bitterly complaining about a lack of corroboration, no evidence, unfair delays, and the bad faith of their opponents.
+With the publication of a definitive book by two New York Times reporters, far more information is now available.
+The new information demonstrates the Senate investigation was deeply flawed, and the charges are likely actual.
 The larger story, however, is that the controversial nomination exposes a much bigger problem.
-The US response to sexual abuse severely tilted in favor of rapists and other offenders and these flawed practices force women and children to endure the most despicable crimes.
+The US response to sexual abuse is severely tilted in favor of rapists and other offenders, and these flawed practices force women and children to endure the most despicable crimes.

 When I served as an intern in a prosecutor’s office, we successfully prosecuted a case in which a cab driver was mugged and robbed.
-This was a difficult case to prove, particularly because of the need to prove the crime beyond a reasonable doubt.
+This was a complex case to prove, mainly because of the need to prove the crime beyond a reasonable doubt.
 Nevertheless, we won a conviction based on contextual and demeanor evidence.
-Of course, this was not a sex crime so no one would consider that maybe the driver wanted to be mugged and robbed.
+Of course, this was not a sex crime, so no one would consider that maybe the driver wanted to be mugged and robbed.

 When I was an attorney, I tried a case seeking a protective order for a 15-year-old girl.
 She testified about a horrific experience in which her father sexually abused her.
 Anyone who saw and heard her testify knew immediately that she was sincere and that the crime was terribly painful.
 When she finished testifying, the judge immediately said there was no way she would leave without a protective order.

-Corroboration is simply information or evidence that makes a report more likely to be true.
+Corroboration is information or evidence that makes a report more likely to be true.
 Corroboration does not require a second eyewitness or an immediate report.
-Instead, a fair process would consider all the available evidence including the context to determine where the weight of the evidence lies.
+Instead, a fair process would consider all the available evidence, including the context, to determine where the weight of the evidence lies.

-In the United States, based on research from the Centers for Disease Control and Prevention, one-quarter of our children will be sexually abused by the time they reach 18.
+Based on research from the Centers for Disease Control and Prevention in the United States, one-quarter of our children will be sexually abused by the time they reach 18.
 I cannot tell you what percentage of women are sexually abused because it is the most underreported crime.
-There is a wide range of estimates depending on the definition of sexual abuse and how the crimes are counted.
-It is likely a majority and probably a large majority of women are victims.
+A wide range of estimates depends on the definition of sexual abuse and how the crimes are counted.
+It is likely a majority, and probably many women are victims.

 We sometimes hear stories about judges that use extreme leniency for sexual abuse crimes because they don’t want to ruin the lives of the rapists.
 Of course, the victims are the ones whose lives are most likely ruined.
-There is no crime, with the possible exception of murder that does more harm.
+No crime, with the possible exception of murder, does more harm.
 Nevertheless, we have never made it a priority to prevent sexual abuse.

 The Excessive Burden on Victims